menno1337/find-x/README.md

 x = 13-9.
 Now you have to swipe right from 13 and you geht the result: x=4, and the equation is solved.

-You are allowed to do most algebraic transformations, but the will be revieled only after a few of simple equations and are seen as rewards for your previous work.
+You are allowed to do most algebraic transformations, that will be revieled as rewards for previous solving of easier equations.